sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentJava.md

 ## Direct Access to the API of the Janus SRE

 Caution: using the API of Janus within your program is not recommended by the SARL team.
+Prefer to use the Bootstrap API.